OmarMiniesy/Notes/Security/Network Security/TCP Session Hijacking.md

 > Moreover, since the packets are added to the buffer (appended), the bytes are all concatenated together.

-In order to achieve proper execution or correct data transmission, the data we want to send as attacker should be surrounded by characters that gaurantee they are split from the remainder of the bytes.
+In order to achieve proper execution or correct data transmission, the data we want to send as attacker should be surrounded by characters that guarantee they are split from the remainder of the bytes.
 ```bash
 \n <data> \n
 ```